 ERG members create a positive work environment at MIT by actively contributing to the Institute's mission, values and efforts specific to inclusion, such as recruitment and retention.
 All of MIT's ERGs are open to any employee.

-HR is pleased to sponsor the launch of four Employee Resource Groups (ERGs).
+HR is pleased to sponsor the launch of five Employee Resource Groups (ERGs).
 See a list of current ERGs and information about forming ERGs at MIT.
 You can also read the Report on the ERG Pilot Year (below).